An Approach to Causal Inference over Stochastic Networks: Causal Framework

 That is, nodal outcomes are conditionally independent given all neighbours, and that they are not connected.
 Equation (\ref{eq:local_network_outcome}) does not hold \textit{a priori} due to the dependence induced by the random edge \(A_{i,j}\) unlike in the fixed network case where it does.
 That is, the chain graph retains dependencies between outcomes of non-connected nodes, even when conditioning on neighbours.
 In fact, due to the close-to-complete nature of the chain component, there are few conditional independence assumptions that can be concretely made.
 Indeed the complexity of such systems is the reason why social network modelling has proven to be difficult.

 Conditional independence properties have been considered for ERGMs \citep{snijders2006}.
-Common properties induced by model choice in ERGMs are the so-called \textit{Markov} assumption that alternatively, the so called \textit{social circuit} assumption requires the Markov assumption condition in addition to a four-cycle condition \citep{snijders2006}.
+Common properties induced by model choice in ERGMs are the so-called \textit{Markov} property \citep{FrankStrauss1986} and the so called \textit{social circuit} property that requires the Markov property in addition to a cycle condition \citep{snijders2006}.
 Both of these commonly imposed assumptions severely limit possible dependence structures.
 In practice the social network modelling community has found the social circuit assumption to yield well fitting models in a wide variety of situations \citep{Goldenberg2010}.

 We do not comment on the validity of the approximation of the DAG by the chain graph. \cite{ogburn2020_causal} gave simulations supporting their version of this approximation.
 We will only consider recovering causal estimands based on the assumption that the chain graph approximation holds.